 Below we'll explain more about what each percentage means.

 The wholesale price of electricity and gas goes up and down throughout the year.
-We buy what we think we'll need early, to keep prices low.
+We buy what we think we'll need early, to keep your gas and electricity prices low.
 And we've got plenty of places to store the gas we buy to keep costs down.

 We pay other network operators to get gas and electricity to your home.
 Ofgem's website explains how they control how much money operators can make from this.

 This is for things like creating your bills, customer service and our IT systems.
-We want to keep these costs low, but we also want to give you great customer service.
+We want to keep these costs low when providing energy tariffs, but we also want to give you great customer service.

 All gas and electricity has Value Added Tax (VAT) added to it by the government.
 This is set at 5% and is the same across all suppliers.